SlimeVR/SlimeVR-Docs-Site/upload_firmware_guide.md

 <br/><br/>
 <br/><br/>

-## Step Eight: Upload your firmmware
+## Step Eight: Upload your firmware
 ### Once the firmware has been loaded press the upload button to upload firmware.
 ##### upload button on the bottom of visual studio:
 <img src="https://i.imgur.com/lI3PFVC.png" width="60" height="60" />

-### If the upload is succsessful you should get aan output that looks like this:
+### If the upload is successful you should get an output that looks like this:
 <img src="https://i.imgur.com/SDQcCr1.png" width="800" height="140" />
 <br/><br/>
 <br/><br/>

-### Congradulations!
-You have now Sucsessfully uploaded the firmware to your slime!
+### Congratulations!
+You have now Successfully uploaded the firmware to your slime!
 <br/><br/>

 ## Common errors:

 ### Problem: "Help!
-It says acsess/permission denied! "
+It says access/permission denied! "
 ### Solution: Restart you computer
 <br/><br/>

-### Problem: "It doesn't say acsess/permission denied but error out!"
+### Problem: "It doesn't say access/permission denied but error out!"
 ### Solution: Make sure GIT is installed and if unsure re-install it.
 <br/><br/>